JuliaLang/julia/CONTRIBUTING.md

 7. Open a pull request that bumps the version of the relevant minor release to the next prerelease patch version, e.g. as in [this pull request](https://github.com/JuliaLang/julia/pull/37724).

-Step 2 above, i.e. backporting commits to the `backports-release-X.Y` branch, has largely been automated via [`Backporter`](https://github.com/KristofferC/Backporter): Backporter searches for merged pull requests with the relevant `backport-X.Y` tag, and attempts to cherry-pick the commits from those pull requests onto the `backports-release-X.Y` branch.
+Step 2 above, i.e., backporting commits to the `backports-release-X.Y` branch, has largely been automated via [`Backporter`](https://github.com/KristofferC/Backporter): Backporter searches for merged pull requests with the relevant `backport-X.Y` tag and attempts to cherry-pick the commits from those pull requests onto the `backports-release-X.Y` branch.
 Some commits apply successfully without intervention, others not so much.
 The latter commits require "manual" backporting, with which help is generally much appreciated.